 Coloring books – Many patients go through at least a little bit of anxiety.
 Adult coloring books have been on the rise as a way to calm your mind for several years now and are easy to find at a lot of bookstores and online.

-It’s a love language for a reason.
-Do something for them that they can’t do or don’t have the time or energy to do for themselves.
+“Acts of service” is a love language for a reason.
+If a physical gift isn’t your (or a friend with cancer’s) style, then do something for your loved one that they can’t do or don’t have the time or energy to do for themselves.
 Do something you know will make them smile.
 Do something that will take some of the weight or stress off of their shoulders.
-Here are some simple ideas of things you can do.
+Here are just a few simple ideas:

 Go to the grocery store – Especially if the person you love is a parent with a busy family life.
 They are going to want to be able to keep their house running smoothly, but their job is to beat cancer.
 You can help buy groceries or any other household goods they might need.